DUOLabs333/thea/README.md

 # Thea
 CLI tool for accessing a local thesaurus.
 Type word for searching.
-Can reference a word in a previous search with the number, csn get the current word with 0, and can get the previous word with -1.
+Reference a word in a previous search using the corresponding number, get the current word with 0, and get the previous word with -1.

 ## Running: